paperclip-ui/legacy-paperclip/README.md

 <!-- ✨ **Wanna kick the tires around a bit?
 Check out the [Playground](http://playground.paperclip.dev)!** ✨ -->

-Paperclip allows you to write _durable_ HTML & CSS that can be used in any language.
+Paperclip allows you to write _durable_ HTML & CSS that can be used in just about any codebase.
 Here's what it looks like:

 ```html